 Here are the dental procedures we are offering and answers to how long dental treatments take:

 Basic Dental Procedures

-Scaling and Polishing – This procedure is actually a matter of minutes.
+Scaling and Polishing – This procedure is a matter of minutes.
 It is for removing the debris, plaque and tartar that have stuck around your teeth.
-As much as it sounds simple, this basic procedure prevents infections and cavities and is recommended for every 6 months.
+As much as it sounds simple, this basic procedure prevents infections and cavities and is recommended every 6 months.

 Gum Contouring – Requiring 1 to 2 hours, gum contouring, or gum shaping, is effective in shaping uneven gum lines.